 Once the test is paused in run-time, you can inspect the current DOM of the page, take a snippet of the DOM and screenshot of the page, access the execution log of the steps executed so far, diagnose the current failed step, if applicable, and even report a bug in case there is a bug tracker configured for the project.
 Once you explore the necessary details for the failure, you can continue the test execution until the end, or with a single step run at a time.
 You can also choose to rerun the current step.

-The application log is a record of log messages recorded by Test Studio throughout your interaction in the product.
-All records in the application log, are designed to indicate important events and help pinpoint where problems may occur.
+The application log is a record of log messages recorded by Test Studio throughout your interactions in the product.
+All records in the application log are added to indicate important events and help pinpoint where problems may occur.
 This log is distinct from the execution log, which only records the attempted steps and encountered exceptions during test execution.
-The application log is useful for unexpected occurrences such as a product crash, unexpected termination of a test run, which prevents generating the execution log, inconsistent behavior while working with the project components.
+The application log is useful for unexpected occurrences such as a product crash, unexpected termination of a test run, which might prevent generating the execution log, inconsistent behavior while working with the project components.

 Whenever Test Studio behaves differently than expected, an application log can give more information about why.
 This is especially true for situations other than test failure or code compilation.
 For example:

 - Test Studio closes unexpectedly;